Trust, Estate, & Fiduciary Litigation

 - Three siblings contested their mother’s will, which provided a substantial benefit to a fourth sibling and a non-relative.
 The firm represented the defendants and successfully resolved the matter at mediation.

 - A contest was filed against a will that benefited an in-home caregiver who had provided services to the decedent.
+The firm represented the personal representative of the estate.
 The case resolved at mediation.

 - The firm defended a trustee against his brother’s claims of breach of fiduciary duty in connection with the administration of their mother’s estate.
 The case resulted in a settlement.